 Minor head injury and knocks to the head are common, particularly in children.
 Following the injury, if the person is awake (conscious) and there is no deep cut or severe head damage, it is unusual for there to be any damage to the brain.

 It is normal after a knock to the head to have a mild headache.
-Sometimes there is also tenderness over bruising or mild swelling of the scalp.
+Sometimes there is also tenderness over bruising or mild swelling of the skull bone.

-However, sometimes a knock to the head can cause damage to the brain or to a blood vessel next to the brain.
+However, sometimes a knock to the head can cause damage to the brain or to a blood vessel that surrounds the brain.
 A damaged blood vessel may bleed into the brain.
 This is uncommon but can be serious, as a build-up of clotting blood can cause pressure on the brain.

-If you develop any of the following you need to seek immediate medical help:
+If you develop any of the following you need to seek immediate medical attention: